josephyhu/Basic-Twitter-Clone-in-PHP/README.md

 * Add tweets.
 * Remove their own tweets individually.

-Now, I will explain what none of the roles can do.
+Now, I will list what none of the roles can do.

 * Follow other users.
 * Favorite and retweet.